AI Knows Best? The Paradox of Expertise, AI-Reliance, and Performance in Educational Tutoring Decision-Making Tasks: Discussion

 Our study has two limitations; firstly, despite the potential advantages of AI assistance, our study revealed that participants actually spent \emph{more time} on AI-assisted tasks.
 The experimental context may encourage participants to try to be as accurate as possible.
 In real-world settings (e.g., busy teachers juggling many tasks late at night), decision-making could be more time-constrained or subject to different motivational factors.
 Further work is needed to investigate how time pressures influence human-AI interaction: for example, do educators just follow AI and skip carefully reading its explanations if they are overloaded in real-world decision-making scenarios?

-Moreover, our task involved a single type of decision-making task (evaluating the appropriateness of tutor praise).
-Other educational tasks---like open-ended response evaluation or essay grading---may pose different challenges for AI explanation and user reliance.
-Our results, therefore, highlight the need for broader investigations into how AI-assisted decision-making scales across diverse educational contexts.
-Identifying consistent patterns in over-reliance and under-reliance can guide better interface design, explanation style, and training protocols, leading to improved collaboration between humans and AI in education.
+Moreover, our study focused on a single type of decision-making task (evaluating the appropriateness of tutor praise).
+Other educational tasks, such as open-ended response evaluation or essay grading, may present different challenges for AI explanation and user reliance.
+Our findings, therefore, underscore the need for broader investigations into how AI-assisted decision-making applies across diverse educational contexts.
+Identifying consistent patterns of over-reliance and under-reliance can inform better interface design, explanation styles, and training protocols, ultimately fostering more effective collaboration between humans and AI in education.